farlee2121/DevEssentialsBlog/content/draft/Pure-Domains-Make-Scalable-Systems/2022-05-05-4-Downsides-and-Conclusion.md

 seriesId: Pure Domains Make Scalable Systems
 ---

-This series explores the benefits of pure domains for scalability.
+This series explores the scalability benefits of pure domains.
 This post explores downsides of pure domains and concludes the series.
 <!--more-->

 ## Downsides

-First off, it can be hard to think this way.
+The primary downside of pure domains is a relatively a new and potentially unintuitive way of thinking.
 This event-based pure domain approach brings [system-level thinking](https://www.youtube.com/watch?v=ROor6_NGIWU&ab_channel=ClojureTV) to the domain and individual commands.
 Most programmers (myself included) are accustomed to an imperative programming approach that changes state through a series of instructions.
 Even a dependency inversion approach leans on the consumers calling their abstracted dependencies.
-This event approach calls no one.
+This pure domain approach calls no one.

 This leads to the other key pitfall, indirection.
 The domain knows less about orchestration and state enactment, but it also knows less about orchestration and state enactment.
 It's a double edged sword.
 It's more flexible but it can be harder to get a full picture of what the system is doing.

 ## Conclusion

-Designing domain code to be pure prepares the system for scalability.
-The input and output of the pure domain are really events.
+Designing around pure domains prepares the system for scalability.
+A key part of this scalability is how the domain decouples from system state by modeling all inputs and state changes as data structures (commands and events).

-These pure event-driven domains help us scale because they're
+These pure event-driven domains help us scale because they are
-- Maximally parallelizable
+- Ready-made for common scaling tools like
-- Ready-made for event streaming tools that power intelligent horizontal scaling and loosely coupled consumers
+  - async messaging (event streams, queues, etc)
-- Cache friendly
+  - Caches
-- Traceable: easy to log and reproduce
+  - Traceing/observability (easy to log and reproduce)
-- Capable of complex concurrency rules
+- Capable of complex concurrency rules without domain change
 - Capable of batching and nesting commands

-The benefits are numerous, but not without tradeoffs.
+The benefits are tantalizing, but not without tradeoffs.
 Pure domains bring systems thinking into the core of the application.
 This can cause complexity and indirection unnecessary for smaller or less-complex projects.

 <!-- hmm.
 I now know this is is called functional core, imperative shell -->